- What measures have been put in place to address the COVID-19 virus issue?

 Have held your Cass D or M permit for a minimum of 6 months.

 If there are any issues (i.e. you did not provide a copy of your valid driver’s license or motorcycle permit), you will have 90 days to resolve issues (i.e. get a motorcycle permit, pay outstanding obligations, complete the “Lawful Presence” or “REAL ID” process, pay the motorcycle endorsement fee) and get a copy of your motorcycle permit to us.

 Do I need a motorcycle permit to take the course?

 If you do not want to get your license as a result of passing the course, you do not need a permit.

 If you would like to reserve your spot in a class ASAP to avoid missing a “sold out” class, you can book your reservation for the course prior to getting your permit.
 You should make every effort to get your permit before the first class.
-If you have a problem obtaining your permit before your class, we can accept a copy of your permit after class on an exception basis.
+If you have a problem obtaining your permit before your class, we can accept a copy of your permit up to 90 days after class.
 More information on obtaining your motorcycle permit and license is provided in the first FAQ above.

 How much does the course cost?